Learning Center August 16, 2021 Updated Date: May 8, 2025Reading Time: 12 minutes

 Application DDoS Attack

-Similar to protocol attacks, application attacks target weaknesses in an application.
-These attacks focus primarily on direct web traffic and can be hard to catch, because a machine may think it’s dealing with nothing more than a particularly high level of Internet traffic.
+Similar to protocol attacks, application-level attacks target weaknesses in an application.
+These attacks focus primarily on direct web traffic and can be hard to catch because a machine may think it’s dealing with nothing more than a particularly high level of Internet traffic.

-It is essential to put measures in place to prevent your network from becoming overloaded or unusable for periods of time, especially in times when you need it most.
+It is essential to implement measures to prevent your network from becoming overloaded or unusable for periods of time, especially when you need it most.
+A robust approach should involve reducing your attack surface, implementing detection systems, and preparing your organization with best practices to prevent DDoS events.

-While implementing a strong mitigation strategy against DDoS attacks can be time-consuming, having that strategy in place means you can have stronger peace of mind.
-More importantly, mitigation and catching early warning signs are ways to improve the strength of your organization’s cybersecurity posture.
+While implementing a strong mitigation strategy against DDoS attacks can be time-consuming, having that strategy in place can give you greater peace of mind.
+More importantly, mitigation and catching early warning signs can improve your organization’s cybersecurity posture.

-While DDoS attacks come in many shapes and sizes, there are measures you can take to protect your organizations from these threats.
-There is no one solution to preventing DDoS attacks, but using the following tips in conjunction can lessen the potential for one:
+While DDoS attacks come in many shapes and sizes, there are measures you can take to protect your organizations.
+There is no one-size-fits-all solution to preventing DDoS attacks, but using the following tips in conjunction can lessen the potential for one:

 Let’s take a closer look at the best practices your organization can take to prevent DDoS attacks.